Grand Lodge of Tennessee

 The Grand Lodge of Tennessee, officially the Grand Lodge of the Ancient and Honorable Fraternity of Free and Accepted Masons of the State of Tennessee, is the main governing body of Freemasonry within Tennessee.
 This Grand Lodge was established in Knoxville, Tennessee, on December 27, 1813, by nine Masonic lodges operating within the state.
 In 2017, the Grand Lodge of Tennessee had a reported membership of 34,858 Master Masons, and by 2020 the membership had fallen only slightly to 33,200.

 The Grand Lodge is headquartered in Nashville, Tennessee, in the Grand Lodge Building.

 History

 Formation

 Freemasonry in Tennessee began in 1789 when St. Tammany Lodge #1 was organized in Nashville under dispensation from the Grand Lodge of North Carolina.
-St. Tammany Lodge received its full charter from the Grand Lodge of North Carolina in January 1796, and later changed its name to Harmony Lodge #1 in November 1800.
+St. Tammany Lodge received its full charter from the Grand Lodge of North Carolina in January 1796 and later changed its name to Harmony Lodge #1 in November 1800.
 Harmony Lodge 1 was dissolved due to inactivity on December 9, 1808.

-As part of regularity, lodges must receive a dispensation from a duly-recognized Grand Lodge to begin work and then receive a charter from that Grand Lodge to be a fully established lodge.
+As part of regularity, lodges must receive a dispensation from a duly recognised Grand Lodge to begin work and then receive a charter from that Grand Lodge to be a fully established lodge.
 The original lodges in Tennessee were chartered by the Grand Lodge of North Carolina, which from 1803 to 1813 used the name "The Grand Lodge of North Carolina and Tennessee."
 The Grand Lodge of North Carolina established nine lodges in Tennessee before the Grand Lodge of Tennessee was formed.